ntiago89/teste1/README.md

 # ./kubeadm_cluster.sh -r node
 ```

-- Paste the kubeadm join into the terminal
+- Paste the kubeadm join, from master, into the terminal.

 - In **kubeadm-master**, again:
 ```